Clear-Bible/Alignments/docs/index.md

 provide a central location that others can both contribute to and take advantage of.

+## What's an Alignment?

+NEEDS WORK

+Distinguish:

+* parallel sentence corpus
+* bilingual word lists: for example, pairing a Greek source word (surface term) with a target language term (perhaps also with lemma and morphological information for the source).

+By contrast, the alignment data presented here

+* Provides explicit text

 ## Principles

 * This repository is for alignment data.
 Other kinds of data